corda/corda/docs/source/running-signing-service.rst

 :device: HSM connection string.
 It is of the following format 3001@127.0.0.1, where 3001 is the port number.
     Default value: "3001@127.0.0.1"

-:rootKeyGroup: HSM key group for the root certificate key.
-This parameter is vendor specific (see Utimaco docs).
+:rootKeyStoreFile: Location of the key store (trust store) containing the root certificate.

+:rootKeyStorePassword: Password for the key store (trust store) containing the root certificate.

 :networkMapKeyGroup: HSM key group for the network map certificate key.
 This parameter is vendor specific (see Utimaco docs).